AlexanderFRT/AlexanderFRT/README.md

 ## 🚀 Current Focus

-- 🔭 Actively developing [Encriptador-de-texto-BMO](https://github.com/AlexanderFRT/Encriptador-de-texto-BMO) [using HTML, CSS, and JavaScript].
+- 🔭 Actively developing [RocketReel](https://github.com/AlexanderFRT/RocketReel) [using ASP .NET Core for Backend Development, Entity Framework Core for Database Management, Blazor for Frontend UI, HTML/CSS for Basic Styling, C# .NET Core for Server-Side Logic and Docker for Containerization].
 - 🌱 Learning [Backend Development with C# .NET] and exploring [Full-Stack Development using Blazor Framework].
 - 🤝 Open to collaborating on exciting [Open Source Projects].